decipher2k/Windows-AI-Assistant/README.md

 The fourth column allows you to set command parameters.<br><br>

 <h2>Webhooks</h2>
+Webhooks program starter can be configured using the "Commands" button.<br>
-Webhooks can be used to raise events in webapplications, for example IFTTT.
+They can be used to raise events in webapplications, for example IFTTT.
 IFTTT can be used to control home automation systems etc.<br>
 This is an example for a webhook that turns on the light:<br><br>
 <img src="https://github.com/user-attachments/assets/28477f74-f1b1-41c2-8cb7-8b27ba639c13" width="600"></img>
 <br><br>